EECS150/fpga_labs_sp22/lab4/spec/spec.md

 // Explicit reset - Do this
 reg [4:0] counter;
 always @(posedge clk) begin
-  if (rst) counter <= 0;
+  if (rst) counter <= 0; // counte value will be undefined before rst.
+This is what we want. end
-end
 ```

 Use your solution from lab 3 to **implement the new square wave generator** in `src/sq_wave_gen.v`.
-You should support a square wave frequency range from 20 Hz to 10 kHz.
+You should support a square wave frequency range from 20 Hz to 10 kHz. (hint: calculate the corresponding period...)

 ### Verification
 **Extend the testbench** in `sim/sq_wave_gen_tb.v` to verify the reset and frequency adjustment functionality of your `sq_wave_gen`.